ninoabbate/cv/README.md

 ## Antonino Abbate
 `ninoabbate@gmail.com` `+39 335 74 95 476`

-IT Operations - Monitoring - Security - Networking
+IT Operations - Monitoring - Security - Networking - DevOps

 ### Qualifications summary
 * All rounder when it comes to IT Operations & Security, able to fill in different positions.